Making a complaint

 If you provide us with any feedback then we will respond to you, even if it is only to thank you for going to the trouble.
 Of course, if you ask us questions then we will do our best to give you the answers.

 If you’re unhappy about a service that you have received then it is your right to complain.
 It is better to complain than to say nothing because it gives us a chance to make changes and put things right.
-We will always take your complaints seriously.
+We will always take your complaints seriously, however if a formal appeal process exists, then this will be used to address your concerns.

 The complaints to children's services guide takes you through the ways you can make a formal complaint.
 This could be a complaint about children’s social care, early years and youth services or any of the education services that we provide.